JeanMeche/riegler.fr/src/content/2023-07-20-angular-memory-leak.md

 ## Finding the origin of the leak

-Now that we know that we have an issue, where can we start this investigation ?
+Now that we know that we have an issue, where can we start looking for the culprit ?

-Edge Chromium (Yes at the time of writing, only Edge provide this feature), has a special tool in the DevTools : Detached Elements
+Edge Chromium (Yes at the time of writing, only Edge provides this feature), has a special tool in the DevTools : Detached Elements.

-You can hook it in the bottom panel next to the console to investigate Dom Node that have been detached from the DOM.
-Those detached nodes are still in memory because they are still reference somewhere in the code.
+You can hook it in the bottom panel next to the console to investigate Dom Nodes that have been detached from the DOM.
+Those detached nodes are still in memory because they are still referenced somewhere in the code.
 This is a good hint at memory leaks.

 In our case it looks like this :